 Revised May 2025

 Agreed by Board: July 2025

+Revised January 2026

 Purpose

 The Member Steering Group (the SG) is a formal sub-committee of GISF’s Board of Directors.
 The Board has overall responsibility for the organisation meeting its statutory, fiduciary, and other obligations- including ensuring that GISF’s activities meet the needs of their INGO membership in line with GISF’s governing documents.